1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 • • • •

-One thing which we do not know is how long Riddle had been in Britain at the time he contacted Albus for that job interview.
+Another thing which we do not know is how long Riddle had been in Britain at the time he contacted Albus for that job interview.

 The probability is that he had not been back for long.
-Riddle is unknown to have had a fixed address during the period after he finished Hogwarts, and before he departed Britain, presumably in search of the lost diadem of Rowena Ravenclaw.
-During the period that he was employed at B&B he is assumed to have had rooms somewhere in the general Diagon/Knockturn Alley area, if he was not actually being housed by Burke on the premisis.
+Riddle is unknown to have had a fixed address during the period after he finished Hogwarts, before he departed Britain, presumably in search of the lost diadem of Rowena Ravenclaw.
+During the period that he was employed at B&B he is assumed to have had rooms somewhere in the general Diagon/Knockturn Alley area, if he was not actually being housed by Burke on the premises.

-At this point, he had certainly not yet aquired the Riddle House, and the Gaunt hovel was probably close to uninhabitable.
+At this point, he had certainly not yet acquired the Riddle House, and the Gaunt hovel was probably close to uninhabitable.
 Consequently, we might fairly safely conclude that he was staying with one or other of his former classmates.
 Wizards do appear to recognize the laws of hospitality, and many of the more prominent families have properties which would make such hospitality easy to extend.

 This seems also to be this point at which “Lord Voldemort” first began to make a public appearance.
 Which upon consideration probably ought to strike us as distinctly peculiar — particularly given later developments.
 Still, perhaps we need to remember that what things become, is not always what they originally were.
 Or what they were presented as being.

-The Diary revenant informed us that “Lord Voldemort” had been an invention of Tom Riddle’s schooldays.
+The Diary Revenant informed us that “Lord Voldemort” had been an invention of Tom Riddle’s schooldays.
 Already known to his close associates by the time he was in his 5th year.